rotsix/self-hosted/README.md

 Once finished, use `./utils/manage` to deploy it.

-> /!\ on local host and AWS, the following script runs the `debug` playbook.
+> /!\ on local host and AWS, the above script runs the `debug` playbook.
 > It can be set off by running the `default` playbook again.

 ```